-Birth injuries can have a devastating impact on both a child and family.
+Birth injuries can have a devastating impact on both a child and a family.
 Lawsuits seeking compensation for harm to a baby before, during, and after the time of birth often result in substantial settlements.
 These settlements are intended to provide enough compensation to help parents take care of their child from infancy through the rest of their life.

 What Is The Amount Of A Birth Injury Settlement?

 The settlement amount depends on a number of factors.
-These are determined on a case by case basis as no two are exactly the same.
+These are determined on a case-by-case basis as no two are exactly the same.
 Some of the factors used to calculate the settlement include the:

 - Severity of the injury to the baby, such as brain damage, paraplegia, and other conditions